-Volunteering locally is a great way to make a difference to your community, meet new people and gain skills!
+Volunteering locally is a great way to make a difference to your community, meet new people, gain skills and improve your wellbeing!

 Check out the options below and find your ideal match today!

 Please be cautious when choosing a volunteering opportunity.
 We vet organisations to ensure we only promote volunteering providers that we hope will provide you with a safe, rewarding and enriching experience.

 If you come across a volunteering opportunity you would like us to check on your behalf, please forward the details to email@example.com

 Below you’ll find a selection of in-person volunteering opportunities:

 NI Policing Board are recruiting for Independent Custody Visitors; volunteers from the community who make unannounced visits to police custody suites to monitor the welfare and treatment of people in detention and the conditions of detention.
 They do this (in pairs) by, speaking with people in detention, inspecting facilities and checking custody records.
 Full training and support provided, and travel expenses reimbursed.
 Apply by 12noon on Friday 2nd December.